teddytennant/biomed-chat/README.md

 - Reduce conversation history
 - Consider CPU-optimized model (coming soon)

+**HIGH-RISK QUERY BLOCKED**
+- The refusal engine has 200+ hardcoded categories and instantly refuses dangerous topics with emergency routing.

 ## Mock Response System

 When the corresponding API key for the selected provider is not set, the system automatically provides mock responses for: